 Incredibly easy to use, all while yielding seriously stunning results, the GoPro HERO 8 Black action camera is a very impressive piece of kit.
 Boasting HyperSmooth 2.0 image stabilization and a host of other enhanced features, this is an extremely feature-rich action cam.
 The frameless design and range of compatible Mods enable you to expand the HERO 8 Black’s huge capabilities beyond pure action shooting.

 For those of you who are vloggers first and action photographers/videographers second, the H8 is perhaps not the best choice, because you'll have to pay extra to add a flip-up display to the HERO 8 Black via the Display Mod.
 A better option, if budget, allows, would be either the H9 and H10, both of which include that handy front facing live preview screen.
 Or for those on a tighter budget, it's worth considering cheating on GoPro with a DJI Osmo Action, which also has a front facing screen.
 Similarly, Similarly, because image resolution remains essentially the same as the H7 Black, if you already own that cam it's not such an essential upgrade.

 For pro-action photographers though, the HERO 8 Black is a strong recommendation, and arguably delivers the most bang for your buck within the GoPro range.
-Ultimately, when it comes to the true nature of an action camera – a compact, rugged cam that can handle whatever you throw at it and still live to tell the tale – the HERO 9 Black may be now leading the field, but its predecessor, the HERO 8 Black, is still very much a serious contender.
+Ultimately, when it comes to the true nature of an action camera – a compact, rugged cam that can handle whatever you throw at it and still live to tell the tale – the HERO 8 Black is still very much a serious contender.